ENG 326: Digital Rhetoric

 - Write effective texts in different genres and in multiple media to respond to a variety of professional and creative needs.

-- Construct professional identities as writers, readers, and researchers who can make valuable contributions in a variety of professional settings.
+- Construct their own professional identities as writers, readers, and researchers who can make valuable contributions in a variety of professional settings.